DanLeEpicMan/UpdatedMonolithSolver/README.md

 I hope my explanation was as informative as it could be!
 The original repository has its own instructions, but I felt like I should write my own.
 Remember that this tool won't guarantee success immediately, and you will most likely have to retry this many times.
 For me, I had to use this tool between 10-15 times (not fun).
 Note that there are two other files that I did not mention.
 You won't have to use them when generating a solution, but the original creator documented their use and purpose.
 If you would like to contact me, my Discord is Dan Le Man 2#1890.
 Alternatively, [my Steam profile can be found here](https://steamcommunity.com/id/danleepicman/) if you prefer to not use Discord.

 I may try to convert this into an application with an interface (as opposed to command prompt) in the future if I ever learn more Python.
-If you'd like to give me a nudge to do so, please message me because I currently have no serious resolve or motivation.
+If you'd like me to make this, please message me and give me a nudge because I currently have no serious resolve or motivation to do so.

 If you are having any trouble please do not hesitate to contact me.
 I'm absolutely willing to help and I won't judge you for running into problems.